 At senior living facilities, food options have become more and more sophisticated, in part to better nourish residents but also as a way to improve their quality of life and increase their enjoyment and satisfaction with care.
 Operators are drawing inspiration from fast-casual and casual-dining restaurants to offer dishes such as customizable burrito bowls or soups garnished with any number of signature toppings.
 Beyond casual dining, operators can also take inspiration from higher-end, fine-dining restaurants when developing their menus.
 Here are a few ways to elevate the dining experience in senior living.

 The rise of gourmet cooking in senior living facilities has corresponded with the rise in the number of baby boomers entering those facilities.
-Today’s boomers are often well traveled and are familiar with current restaurant trends.
-What’s more, they may be willing to pay for gourmet cooking options that let them maintain the lifestyle they’re used to—one that includes dining in restaurants.
-One way operators can provide a restaurant-like experience is to offer tasting flights for foods such as soup.
+Today’s boomers are often well traveled and are familiar with current food trends.
+What’s more, they may be willing to pay for gourmet cooking options that let them maintain the lifestyles they are used to—lifestyles that included things like dining in restaurants and ordering takeout or delivery.
+One way operators can provide a restaurant-like experience is, in lieu of dining room options, to deliver tasting flights for foods such as soup to residents’ rooms.
 Offer small portions of three types of soup, or three small portions of the same soups served with different toppings.
 For example, serve a tomato soup flight: one portion of tomato soup topped with shredded cheddar cheese and croutons, for a classic taste; one portion of tomato soup topped with shredded mozzarella, fresh basil and pepperoni slices; and one portion of tomato soup topped with black beans, corn, shredded cheddar, tortilla strips and optional sliced jalapenos.

 For three different soups, consider one cream-based soup, one broth-based soup and one soup that includes global flavors.